A Simple Way to Get Big and Strong Is:

 If you thrive on challenging workouts, powerbuilding should appeal to you.

-A powerbuilding program puts an equal emphasis on upper body and lower body training.
+A good powerbuilding program puts an equal emphasis on both upper body and lower body training.

-A lot of bodybuilders only train their legs once a week, but a typical powerbuilding split involves two-leg training sessions per week.
+Many bodybuilders only train their legs once a week, but a typical powerbuilding workout split involves two-leg training sessions per week.

-Such an approach should produce better muscle building results and may also increase your performance for sports.
+Such an approach should produce better muscle-building results and may also increase your performance in sports.

 Warming Up for a Powerbuilding Workout